-In addition, the Company has purchased the neighboring Johnson Camp Mine ("JCM"), a copper heap leach operation located due north of the Gunnison Project wellfield on the north side of Interstate 10.
-The JCM has not been mining new material for the leach pads since mid-2010 but the existing Solvent Extraction Electrowinning ("SX-EW") plant is capable of producing 25 million lbs./yr. of copper with minimal upgrades, thereby satisfying the requirements for Stage 1 production from the Gunnison Project.
-Excelsior is maintaining the JCM in care and maintenance mode and the SX-EW plant does not require additional work for the feasibility study evaluation.
-For further information please see "Property, Plant and Equipment - Johnson Camp Mine".
+In addition, in December 2015, the Company purchased the neighboring Johnson Camp Mine ("JCM"), a heap leach copper operation located due north of the Gunnison Project wellfield on the north side of Interstate 10.
+Mining operations at JCM stopped in 2010 and it produced small amounts of copper from residual leach pads until a few months prior to the Excelsior acquisition in December 2015; there has been no copper produced at JCM since that time.
+The facilities at JCM remain in good condition and the existing Solvent Extraction Electrowinning ("SXEW") plant has a capacity of producing 25 million pounds of copper per year with minimal upgrades, thereby satisfying the requirements for Stage 1 production from the Gunnison Project.